The Science Behind Choosing a Red or Green Light for Night Hunting

 The Best Color Light for Night Hunting

 Now that you've read the scientific evidence, I can give you the short answer - red is the better light for night hunting.
 On the contrary end, we've noticed that most consumers will purchase green light because they associate it with night vision.
 We sell both color lights because we want to support our customers needs, but please do not confuse night vision and green light.
 They are not the same.
 Most lower end night vision will use infrared light while the higher end thermals use heat.
 Neither of these have anything to do with green light.
 In comparison with red and green light, these both are more efficient but they also require more expensive tools to get the job done.
+Green light casts the most apparent shadow and is easier for animals to detect that red light.

 Best color light for hog hunting

 Despite the popularity with green hog hunting lights, the best color light for hog hunting is actually red.
 Whether you want to call them feral pigs, wild hogs, or swine, they are dichromate vision mammals and their vision follows the criteria discussed above.
 Hogs seem to be less observant in comparison to predators, which may be the reason green still works with some hogs.
-If you want the best color light for hog hunting, you should choose a red hunting light.
+If you want the best color light for hog hunting, you should choose a red hog hunting light.

 Best color light for predator hunting